 The Group's principal operating subsidiaries earn revenues and incur costs in Hong Kong Dollars, US dollars, Chinese Renminbi and British pounds, hence exposure to exchange rate fluctuations arises.
 The Group currently does not have a foreign currency hedging policy.
 The Group manages its currency risk by closely monitoring the foreign exchange exposure in order to keep the net exposure to an acceptable level, and may consider hedging significant foreign currency exposure should the need arise.

-(In this report, the "\$" refers to the legal currency of the United States of America, unless oth
+MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS (In this report, all the "\$" refers to the legal currency of the United States of America, unless otherwise specified)

 DIVIDEND